Industry Standards Created and Implemented by Curb Creations, Inc.

 Experience

-15 years seasonal, full time.
+15 years minimum, preferably 20 years+.
+Full time, not part time.
 Minimum 80,000 feet per year.
-Ask for company photos, not franchise photos, installation, addresses, and referrals.
-All work should be completed by the company you sign with.
+Ask for company photos, not franchise photos, installation addresses, and referrals.
+All work should be completed by the company you signed with.
 Never accept subcontractor work.

 Job Preparation

-Trench should be dug 1 1/2 inches deep by 12 inches wide.
-Great care must be taken with final prep to eliminate bumps and fill in low areas.
+Trench should be a 1 1/2-inch depth by 10-12 inches wide.
+Great care must be taken to eliminate bumps and fill in low areas.
 Finished base should be uniform and consistent to produce a finished curb with a consistent height.
-The finished height of the curbing should match up with the elevation of your lawn.
+You should be able to mow on curb but some inconsistencies in your lawn should not be followed by the installer.
+From a distance your landscape curb will flow and not follow the up and down inconsistencies in your lawn.
+This should be part of the guarantee.

 Design Consultation